Tlcke77/NBA-Moneyball-2021-22/README.md

  - Removed special characters from names (Ex: Dragić -> Dragic)
  - Removed "III", "II", "Jr", "Sr", and "." the ends of player names

+Then after merging these two databases togehter I was left with 440 rows or players to analyze.

+## Looking For Undervalued Players
+Now after making our dataset to our liking we get to finding players that me deem "undervauled" and building our roster.
+To start we have to choose what metrics I deem are the most important to me such as

+In this project, I utilized metrics and linear regression modeling to identify undervalued basketball players.
+By analyzing the dataset containg a range of player statistics, I developed a model that took into account the TS%, WS, PER, and BPM features.
+- True Shooting Percentage (TS%): This is a measure of shooting efficiency that takes into account two-point field goals, three-point field goals, and free throws.
+It is calculated as total points divided by total field goal attempts.
+- WS (Win Shares): This is a statistic that attempts to measure a player's overall contribution to winning games.
+It takes into account offensive and defensive performance as well as playing time.
+- Player Efficiency Rating (PER): This is a rating of a player's overall per-minute productivity.
+It takes into account a range of statistics, including points, rebounds, assists, steals, and blocks.
+- Box Plus/Minus (BPM): This is a measure of a player's overall impact on the game, taking into account both offensive and defensive performance as well as playing time.
+It is expressed as the number of points per 100 possessions above or below the league average that a player contributes when on the court.